bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 Some microbiome datasets are also uploaded on [Qiita](https://qiita.ucsd.edu), an open-source microbial study management platform.
 While all data deposited on Qiita is automatically deposited into ENA-EBI, one can also use the QIIME 2 plugin [redbiome](https://forum.qiime2.org/t/querying-for-public-microbiome-data-in-qiita-using-redbiom/4653) to query and obtain data and metadata from Qiita.

 ## Using q2-fondue
-After reading about regionally distinct micobial communities in vineyards in the publication by Bokulich et al. (2016)<sup>2</sup>, we are super curious to explore the dataset this study was based.
+After reading about regionally distinct microbial communities in vineyards in the publication by Bokulich et al. (2016)<sup>2</sup>, we are super curious to explore the dataset this study was based.
 Luckily, with q2-fondue retrieving all this data is a cakewalk!